If I am going to do something I might as well blog about it!

 "Do you have a rear view mirror?

+Not yet.
 I hear pro and con.
 The con is..., handlebar mirrors vibrate and are prone to breaking when the bike falls over.
 Helmet mirrors are not recommended by the helmet makers as they can snap off in a crash and cause damage to one's face or eyes!
 There are mirrors made that attach to glasses but I have not tried one and again, it could cause more damage if I hit the ground.
 Being an old fart I find it hard to turn around and look behind me while riding.
 I am not as flexible as I used to be but my friend Stan, who recommends NO MIRROR, say to keep practicing and stretching and get to where I can comfortably turn and look without wobbling, "That's the safest way".
 Me?
 I like to know if someone is zooming up on me without having to turn and look every couple of minutes, or less.
 Stan also said, 'Ears are very important, no Zune or ear plugs!
 Practice listening'".

 The jury is still out.